You can also see a more recent bio here.

-Ashley identifies with her Southern roots – born into a Jewish family in Memphis, Tennessee, raised in the suburbs of Atlanta, Georgia and currently living in Asheville, North Carolina.
-She holds a Bachelor’s degree in Sociology, a Masters of Education in Counseling and has extensive training in facilitation skills, expressive arts therapy, social and emotional learning, and equity and justice.
+Ashley identifies with her Southern roots – born into a Jewish family in Memphis, Tennessee, raised in the suburbs of Atlanta, Georgia and currently residing in Asheville, North Carolina.
+She holds a Bachelor’s degree in Sociology, a Masters of Education in Counseling, and has extensive training in facilitation, social and emotional learning, equity and justice, and expressive arts therapy.
 She has worked as a facilitator, consultant, teacher, school counselor, community organizer, entrepreneur and coach.
 Her experience has demonstrated that meaningful change comes from diverse groups who are able to face the truth, imagine innovative possibilities, and collaborate to create the world they want to live in.

 The Name of this Website

-One afternoon in 2004 I was sitting with a group of students at the lunch table.
+One afternoon in 2003 I was sitting at the lunch table with a group of students whom I taught.
 I was animated and engaged in our conversation.
 Suddenly, a 9 year old boy looked up at me with wide eyes of knowing and exclaimed, “Ashley, you need a tee shirt that says Easily Amazed!”
 I thought, “You’re right!”
 What a treasured gift he offered me that day as he simply and clearly reflected back to me the passion and enthusiasm I have for life.
 He also named this website!